flaxmans/RandomCall/README.md

 7. Press the "Run" button after the script opens, and change directories if prompted to by the dialogue window
 8. That should open a figure window
 9. Press the cat button in its lower left hand corner
-10. Repeat step 9 as needed to choose a new seat
+10. Repeat step 9 as needed to choose a new seat (you do NOT need to repeat step 7)

+### Note about the visualization
+Line #1 in "choose_a_seat.m" determines whether the displayed seat map is visualized from the instructor perspective (podium at bottom) or from the student/audience perspective (podium at top).
+The seat map is rotated 180 degrees in each of these relative to the other.
+To make the view from the audience perspective, use:

+`rotateMap = false;`

+To make the view from the instructor perspective, use:

+`rotateMap = true;`